stefan-hoeck/idris2-style-guide/README.md

 ### Line Length

 Maximum line length is 80 characters.
+In general, if an expression exceeds the maximum line length, it should be moved to the next line, indented by two spaces, and split onto several lines as shown in detail below.

 ### Indentation